Best personal loan rates today

 Home equity line of credit

-Also known as HELOCs, home equity lines of credit are another type of loan against your home equity.
+Also known as a HELOC, a home equity line of credit is another type of loan against your home equity.

 A HELOC is a revolving loan, similar to the personal line of credit discussed earlier.
 You’re given a "draw period" during which you can withdraw any amount within your limit at any time.
 You’re required to pay interest only on what you borrow during the draw period.

 During that time, you can draw, repay and draw again as you please.
 But once the draw period has ended, you won’t be allowed to take out more money.
 And in contrast to home equity loans, a HELOC is usually offered with a variable interest rate — which can increase.

 Here's how to save up to $700/year off your car insurance in minutes

 When was the last time you compared car insurance rates?
 Chances are you’re seriously overpaying with your current policy.

 It’s true.
 You could be paying way less for the same coverage.
 All you need to do is look for it.

 And if you look through an online marketplace called SmartFinancial you could be getting rates as low as $22 a month — and saving yourself more than $700 a year.